telerik/winforms-docs/diagram/features/layout.md

 * __AutoLayout__: a boolean property that controls whether the __RadDiagram__ should automatically layout the items hosted in it whenever a new item is added or removed.

->note If you need to change the settings that are used when the automatic layout is triggered you should ones call the __LayoutAsync__ method with the new settings.
+>tip If you need to change the settings that are used when the automatic layout is triggered you should ones call the __LayoutAsync__ method with the new settings.
 In other words, the automatic layout uses the last settings that are used in the context of the __RadDiagram__ .
 By default, this feature is disabled.
 >